groboclown/videoplay.dart/doc/twitch.md

-# Using Vimeo Embedded Video With `videoplay.dart`
+# Using Twitch Embedded Video With `videoplay.dart`

-_TODO add notes as they are discovered._

-## Notes on the implementation

-This uses the Flash player, rather than the iframe version, because it doesn't suffer the same drawbacks.
-The iframe version uses a message posting technique, which means that query requests would need to be in the form of `Future` return values, which simply aren't practical.
-The flash version avoids that.
+Twitch video IDs are the video URLs.
+However, the actual video ID is a bit different, So, if the url is "/smitegame/c/5183949", then the actual video ID is `c5183949`.
+The Twitch provider automatically converts the ID.

+The embedder only supports videos right now, not streams.

+The status updates from Twitch are pretty limited.
+The event stream isn't good.
+Future versions may need to have a timer to check the state and send event stream updates.